 Driving the development of high-speed networks and 5G, photonic integrated circuits (PICs) are a well-known technology in the telecom world—mainly thanks to the frantic development of transceivers and passive components that are smaller, faster, cheaper and greener than their bulk-optics counterparts.
 PICs are also getting traction—both from a commercial and research perspective—in other sectors too (e.g., lab-on-a-chip, LIDAR technology or quantum computing).

-With the rise of integrated photonics and the new challenges they bring forth, it can be tricky to keep up with evolving optical test requirements and to equip photonics labs accordingly for testing active (i.e., emitting light) or passive (i.e., guiding light) optical components.
+It can also be tricky to keep up with evolving optical test requirements and to equip photonics labs accordingly for testing active (i.e., emitting light) or passive (i.e., guiding light) optical components.
 You may be asking yourself: what spectral testing capabilities should I be looking for right now or in the near future?
 How can I obtain traffic analysis for PICs?
-Read on to explore the solutions available to you.
+Read on to explore solution avenues.

 Testing active components such as lasers and amplifiers found on PICs is usually done using an optical spectrum analyzer (OSA).
 This general-purpose test instrument measures the spectral signal of the sources, as shown below.